aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to PPTX or Online App" h2="Export DOTX to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOTX to PPTX is a common requirement for many businesses.
+DOTX is a template file format used by Microsoft Word, while PPTX is a presentation file format used by Microsoft PowerPoint.
+Converting DOTX to PPTX allows users to create presentations from existing Word templates, making it easier to create professional-looking presentations quickly and efficiently.

+<h2>How Aspose.Total Helps for DOTX to PPTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to PPTX conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate DOTX to PPTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPTX file.
+This process makes it easy to quickly and efficiently convert DOTX to PPTX, allowing users to create professional-looking presentations from existing Word templates.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}